sumnerib/ISAT465_SP/README.md

 or, if you know the password, you can decrypt the packets in Wireshark and it will show you the TK.

+A working demo of this project can be found here: https://www.youtube.com/watch?v=1HyEQI6Jweo

 ## Disclaimer ##
 This is intended for educational purposes only.
 The routines used for generating the ppk and decrypting are from the aircrack-ng repository.
 See "https://github.com/aircrack-ng/aircrack-ng".
 The file crypto.h